monarch-initiative/phenogrid/README.md

 #Development status of this repo

 - npm-config-kltm branch and zy branch are dead
-- The css/ folder contains all individual css files, changes made to jquery-ui and font-awesome, and added ‘-modified’ in the file name, so you know they are customized versions.
+- The css/ folder contains all individual css files, changes made to jquery-ui and font-awesome, and added '-modified' in the file name, so you know they are customized versions.
 - The js/ folder contains all individual js files in CommonJS format.
-- The dist/ folder contains two files, phenogrid-bundle.js and phenogrid-bundle.css.
-For now, only the js bundle is generated with browserify/gulp, the css bundle is hand-merged.
-This way, we can just specify these two files, together with the config js in webapp.js once we have the final npm stuff integrated into both phenogrid and monarch-app repos.
+- The dist/ folder contains two files, phenogrid-bundle.js and phenogrid-bundle.css that are generated after running `gulp bunle`.
+We can just specify these two files, together with the config js in webapp.js.
 - I'll remove the dist/ folder later, since it will be created during the installation.
 It's here for now, simply to make it work in monarch-app after duplication.
-- The npm stuff is from the zy branch (based on Seth's kltm branch) and Dan's PR, improvements will be made soon.
+- The npm stuff is from the zy branch (based on Seth's kltm branch) and Dan's PR.

 #About Phenogrid